 Our policing courses

-Our teaching staff includes professionally qualified former police officers and police staff.
-They have extensive experience of operational, strategic, and support roles within policing, and multi-agency working with the wider criminal justice system.
+Our teaching staff include professionally qualified former police officers and police staff who have extensive experience of operational, strategic, and support roles within policing, and multi-agency working with the wider criminal justice system.
 We have been working with the College of Policing to develop our courses in line with the changing policing landscape, and continue to do so.

 Applicants should be aware that from 2020 onwards graduates who complete this degree and successfully apply to become Police Constables will have to undertake a graduate conversion programme during their initial police officer training.
 This graduate conversion programme is currently being developed by The College of Policing and we are supporting the College of Policing in this work.